-It is the responsibility of both the chairperson/director and the tenure-track faculty member to meet each year to discuss the faculty member's progress in his or her probationary period.
+It is the responsibility of both the school’s director and the tenure-track faculty member to meet each year to discuss the faculty member's progress in his or her probationary period.
 (Preliminary information is found in the section Tenure-track Appointment.)
-The chairperson/director's assessment of the faculty member's progress also must be provided in writing each year, including comments both positive and negative, as appropriate.
-In preparing the annual assessment, the chairperson/director may consider the views of tenured faculty members.
+In the faculty member’s Annual Report, the director rates each item to be considered as scholarship 0-5 in accordance with the standards presented in attachment to OP32.01.
+The director's assessment of the faculty member's progress also must be provided in writing each year, including comments both positive and negative, as appropriate.
+In preparing the annual assessment, the director may consider the views of tenured faculty members.
 This may be done through consultation with the executive committee of the department or through other means.
 The annual evaluations and the report of the midterm review committee indicated below will be retained as a part of the tenure-track faculty member's file.
 The Visual and Performing Arts Tenure and Promotion Committee (a sub-committee of the Personnel Actions Committee) and the Provost's Committee will receive copies of these reports to aid in its deliberations.

 During any year of a tenure-acquiring appointment, the faculty member may be judged to be making unsatisfactory progress toward tenure on the basis of the annual reports or other sources of information.
-A terminal contract or notice of non-reappointment may be issued by the department/school chairperson/director in conformity with deadlines stated in the Tenure Policy.
+A terminal contract or notice of non-reappointment may be issued by the school director in conformity with deadlines stated in the Tenure Policy.

 The following procedure applies to the Midterm Review process: